DarkEnergySurvey/ugali/README.md

 # To install the Bressan+ 2012 isochrones for the DES survey
 python setup.py isochrones --survey des --model bressan2012

+# If you have isochrones already installed, you may need to force
+python setup.py isochrones --survey des --model bressan2012 --force

 # To install all available DES isochrones
 python setup.py isochrones --survey des